Jane is currently devoting her time to running core stability classes at the Royal Hospital for Women in Randwick, Sydney and as well in Woollahra.

 Jane was fortunate indeed to have the rare opportunity of being “support physiotherapist” to women in labour in the Labour Ward of the Royal Hospital for Women in Paddington.
 Those unforgettably privileged and rewarding 3 years, her presence at that magical moment of birth for so many women, has left a deep impression, an understanding of the resilience and needs of women in labour.
 She is grateful to the midwives who so willingly accepted her as part of their team.

 Leaving the public health system she co-founded Sydney’s first Women’s Health Physiotherapy practice, The Physiotherapy Centre For Maternal and Child Health.

-Enjoying the widespread support of most of Sydney’s leading obstetricians and Gynecologists, the practice thrived, becoming Sydney’s most successful provider of Childbirth Education and Pregnancy Exercise classes.
+Enjoying the widespread support of most of Sydney’s leading obstetricians the practice thrived, becoming Sydney’s most successful provider of Childbirth Education and Pregnancy Exercise classes.
 One of the partners in the Practice, Beulah Blieden, up to her retirement, dedicated her professional life to become Sydney’s leading physiotherapist in Pelvic Floor dysfunction.
 Thanks go to Beulah for teaching Jane most of what she knows about exercising the pelvic floor muscles.